 12. Battlefield 1

-Battlefield 1 is one of the best action games of 2016, and it came at a second place, behind DOOM.
+Battlefield 1 is one of the best action games of 2016, and it came in second place, behind DOOM.
 It’s an action-packed, intense, great-looking, and thrilling experience of the brutal WW1.
 Battlefield 1 manages to create an atmosphere that is rarely seen in an FPS game, with constant tension and non-stop action, especially in multiplayer, which is the strongest part of the game.
-Singleplayer campaign is, however, very short and can be completed in few hours, but nevertheless a great experience.
+The single-player campaign is, however, very short and can be completed in a few hours, but nevertheless a great experience.
 Optimization is great, so you can expect constant 60fps on Xbox One console.

 13. Dark Souls 3

 You died!
-If you know these two words very well, chances are you have played Dark Souls 3 and well… you died!
+If you know these two words very well, chances are you have played Dark Souls 3, and well… you died!
 Dark Souls 3 is definitely the hardest fighting RPG game and even the hardest game of all time.
-This game combines the best of both worlds, a great fighting mechanics which requires of player to have fast reflexes and think fast and RPG elements like leveling your character, upgrading and repairing your weapons and armor.
+This game combines the best of both worlds, great fighting mechanics which require the player to have fast reflexes and think fast, and RPG elements like leveling your character, upgrading and repairing your weapons and armor.
 It’s available for Microsoft Windows, PS4, and Xbox One.

 14. Metal Gear Solid V: The Phantom Pain